yohasebe/ruby-spacy/README.md

 # ruby-spacy

+This project is **work-in-progress** and is provided as-is.
+There may be breaking changes committed to this repository without notice.

 ## Overview

 **ruby-spacy** is a wrapper module for using [spaCy](https://spacy.io/) from the Ruby programming language via [PyCall](https://github.com/mrkn/pycall.rb).
 This module aims to make it easy and natural for Ruby programmers to use spaCy.
 This module covers the areas of spaCy functionality for _using_ many varieties of its language models, not for _building_ ones.